d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

 # Encoder-Decoder Architecture
 :label:`sec_encoder-decoder`

-As we have discussed in :numref:`sec_machine_translation`, machine translation is a major problem domain for sequence transduction models, whose input and output are both variable-length sequences.
+In general seq2seq problems
-To handle this type of inputs and outputs, we can design an architecture with two major components.
+like machine translation
-The first component is an *encoder*: it takes a variable-length sequence as input and transforms it into a state with a fixed shape.
+(:numref:`sec_machine_translation`),
-The second component is a *decoder*: it maps the encoded state of a fixed shape to a variable-length sequence.
+inputs and outputs of varying length that are unaligned.
-This is called an *encoder-decoder* architecture, which is depicted in :numref:`fig_encoder_decoder`.
+The standard approach to handling this sort of data is to design an *encoder-decoder* architecture (:numref:`fig_encoder_decoder`) consisting of two major components: an *encoder* that takes a variable-length sequence as input, and a *decoder* that acts as a conditional language model, taking in the encoded input and the leftwards context of the target sequence and predicting the subsequent token in the target sequence.

 ![The encoder-decoder architecture.](../img/encoder-decoder.svg)
 :label:`fig_encoder_decoder`

 Let's take machine translation from English to French as an example.
 Given an input sequence in English:
-"They", "are", "watching", ".", this encoder-decoder architecture first encodes the variable-length input into a state, then decodes the state to generate the translated sequence token by token as output:
+"They", "are", "watching", ".", this encoder-decoder architecture first encodes the variable-length input into a state, then decodes the state to generate the translated sequence, token by token, as output:
 "Ils", "regardent", ".".
-Since the encoder-decoder architecture forms the basis of different sequence transduction models in subsequent sections, this section will convert this architecture into an interface that will be implemented later.
+Since the encoder-decoder architecture forms the basis of different seq2seq models in subsequent sections, this section will convert this architecture into an interface that will be implemented later.